[custom-twitter-feeds feed=6]

 • The CO2 will be captured at cement plants operated by SCHWENK Latvija (LV) and Akmenes Cementas (LT).

-• CO2 will be transported and stored at the multimodal LCO2 import/export terminal, operated by KN Energies (LT) and located at Klaipeda seaport (LT).
+• CO2 will be transported and stored at the multimodal LCO2 terminal, operated by KN Energies (LT) at Klaipeda seaport.

-• LCO2 will be transported by ships to the permanent offshore storage facility location by Mitsui O.S.K.
+• LCO2 will be shipped to offshore storage by Mitsui O.S.K.
 Lines (JP) and Larvik Shipping (NO).

 Project description